 The City of Erlach

 The castle is one of the oldest in the canton of Bern.
-After the Counts of Fenis, the Counts of Neuenburg lived there.
+The Counts of Neuenburg lived there as well.

 The castle became the property of the Dukes of Savoy in the 13th century.
 They used the castle as residence of the bailiff.
 Bern conquered the town in 1474.